otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/13-firebase-auth.md

 # **13: Firebase Auth**

-In this session, you are going to let your users authenticate with Firebase using their own Google accounts by integrating Google sign-in into your application.
+In this session, you are going to let your users authenticate with **Firebase** using their own **Google** accounts by integrating **Google** sign-in into your application.

 Firstly, open **bottom-navigation-auth** in **Android Studio**.
 Familarise yourself with the code.

-## How to Implement Authentication in your Application
+## How to Implement Firebase Authentication in your Application

 ### build.gradle (Module)